A Woman Lived with a 'Twin' Inside Her for 17 Years Without Knowing

 Advertisement

-Thankfully, with the mass gone, she had a speedy and uneventful recovery, and two years later is still doing well.
+Thankfully, with the mass gone, the woman had a speedy and uneventful recovery, and two years later is still doing well.

 “I am feeling very well and my abdomen is now flat and my parents are also very happy,” she wrote in a patient perspective included with the report.